Easy Rose Cupcakes

 Easy rose cupcakes close up in hand

-These easy rose cupcakes use a simple silicone mold technique to create beautiful two-tone buttercream and chocolate roses with almost no piping skill required.
+These easy rose cupcakes use a simple silicone mold technique to create beautiful two tone buttercream and chocolate roses with almost no piping skill required.

 The Easy Rose Cupcakes Design

-If you’d like to turn these roses into a full edible bouquet, try my Rose Cupcake Bouquet tutorial.
+If you’d like to turn these roses into a full edible bouquet, try my Rose Cupcake Bouquet tutorial. for a stunning Mother’s Day gift idea.

 Why You’ll Love These Easy Rose Cupcakes

-• Perfect for gifting or celebrating Valentine’s Day, Mother’s Day, weddings, birthdays, or anniversaries.
+Perfect for Mother’s Day, birthdays, or gifting

 Things I Used